 Diastasis Symphysis Pubis

-Symphysis Pubis is the line of cartilage at the front of your pelvis.
+The Symphysis Pubis Joint is the line of cartilage at the front of your pelvis.
 During pregnancy, it relaxes to let a baby through, but it can relax too much and can split, leaving your muscles trying to hold your body together.

 Split Pelvis during Pregnancy